benjibabs/Voila-contact-form/README.md

 # WordPress-contact-form
-Creates a new page labled "Contact Us" and inserts a contact form through which website visitors can send messages to site admin.
+A WordPress plugin that creates a new page labled "Contact Us" and inserts a contact form through which website visitors can send messages to site admin.

 ## Description